A Study on the Origin of Christianity

 But that it existed in the works of the greatest and best known of Roman historians, and was ignored or overlooked by Christian apologists for 1,360 years, looks very suspicious.

-Knowing the number of forgeries during all these years, there should be no impediment to drop these three or four ones in this bucket, as they are by many NT scholars.
+Knowing the number of forgeries during all these years, there should be no impediment to drop these three or four ones in this bucket, as many NT scholars do.

 "James, the [or a] Lord’s brother."
 Galatians 1:19 is the main argument scholars of the NT have found against the MJ.
 According to them, "if we can read", Paul says he is meeting a biological brother of Jesus, so he knows that his heavenly Christ is the deification of a recent man.
 This man even had a brother that he met!